Emmanuel L. Di Rossetti

 -

 Relativism proves to be a gentle companion.
-Relativism is Abbé Donissan's horse dealer.
+Relativism is like Father Donissan's horse dealer.
 One can travel in his company.
-He doesn't bore, he stays in his place, and he demonstrates unfailing empathy.
+He is never boring, he stays in his place, and he demonstrates unfailing empathy.
 However, he doesn't know compassion.
-Is this a problem?
-More of an advantage; he doesn't contradict, he agrees.
-Continue reading
+Is that a problem?
+Rather, it's an advantage; he doesn't contradict, he agrees… Continue reading

 -

-Isn't becoming oneself always about becoming a little bit of someone else?
-What can someone become who doesn't move towards who they are?
-We must constantly bridge the gap between who we are and who we believe we are.
-What can someone who doesn't know who they are embody?
-Continue reading
+Isn't becoming oneself always about becoming someone else?
+What can become of someone who doesn't journey toward who they truly are?
+We must constantly bridge the gap between who we are and who we believe ourselves to be.
+What can embody someone who doesn't know who they are?
+A… Continue reading

 -